Previously on Showpad's Onboarding Guide...

 You uploaded your content, structured the assets into channels, and created your users.
 This deserves a virtual tap on the back.
 When you're done praising yourself, it's time to talk to the people who will use Showpad during their sales interactions.
-In this episode, you'll see the important features we recommend you explain to your users as they learn to use Showpad.
+In this episode, you'll see the important features we recommend you explain to your users.

 Reading the following articles will take about 120 minutes.
 Take your time to familiarize yourself with Showpad before sharing this knowledge with your colleagues.

 You can take off your administrator hat now.
 This time it's all about users and how to work with Showpad.
 You can use your administrator account to sign in as a user.
 If you're working with the browser, you can switch from the Online Platform to the Web app.

 Be sure your users have the best experience to use Showpad.
 We offer our apps on all major mobile platforms.